albus-shore/Llyra/README.md

 model = model(model="ggml-model.gguf")

-response = llm.call("What is the capital of Canada?")
+response = model.call("What is the capital of Canada?")

 print(response)
 ```